-- 5.4.15 Columns (10) & (11): subsidiary economic activity status: For all persons engaged in any 'work' in subsidiary capacity, the status codes of the economic activities pursued by them in their subsidiary capacity will be recorded in col.(10) and the corresponding NIC-98 code (2 digits) will be recorded in col.(11).
-In the situation where a person has been found to have pursued more than one economic activity during the last 365 days in his or her subsidiary capacity, the activity on which more time has been spent would be considered for recording entry in this column.
-Columns (10) & (11) are to be filled in for each and every member of the household irrespective of whether the person's principal status is economic activity or not.
-For those reporting no subsidiary economic activity, 'X' may be recorded in both the columns.
-For details one may refer to Chapter One. - 5.4.16 Column (12): current weekly activity status: Currently weekly activity status of a person will be recorded in this column.
-The details of this term are given in Chapter One.
+4.4.17 The three broad groups of activities are further classified into 20 detailed 'status' categories, 10 for persons categorised 'working' (codes 11-72), 2 for those categorised 'not working but seeking and/or available for work' (codes 81 & 82) and 8 for those categorised 'neither working nor available for work' (codes 91-98).
 For a person, the appropriate broad 'status' will be determined first adopting the priority criterion.
 If a person categorised 'working' is found to be pursuing more than one economic activity during the reference week, the economic activity in which relatively more time has been spent will be the appropriate detailed 'status' that will be assigned to him/her.
-(If the time spent on the different activities is found to be equal, the activity that appears first in the list will be assigned to the person.) - 5.4.17 In case more than one 'non-economic activity status' (codes 91-98) are assignable to a person in view of typical activity pattern followed by him/her during the reference week, the activity which appears first in the code list in the ascending order starting from 91 will be assigned.
+(If the time spent on the different activities is found to be equal, the activity that appears first in the list will be assigned to the person.)

+- 4.4.18 In case more than one 'non-economic activity status' (codes 91-98) are assignable to a person in view of typical activity pattern followed by him/her during the reference week, the activity which appears first in the code list in the ascending order starting from 91 will be assigned.
 But it may be noted that a person engaged in 'domestic duties' should not be classified as 'student' (code 91) simply because he/she was attending some training.
 Similarly, a disabled person who was a recipient of regular pension, remittance, etc, should be classified as 'rentiers, pensioners, remittance recipients, etc.', and not in the category 'not able to work due to disability' (code 95).
-After thus determining the current weekly activity status of a household member, the appropriate 2-digit status code will be recorded in column (12). - 5.4.18 The following points may be noted while assigning the activity status to a person - (a) a person found to be engaged in domestic duties should not be categorised 'engaged in domestic duties' (code 92) if the person reports that he/she has also been available for work concurrently. - (b) a person engaged in regular wage/salaried employment but currently not at work, will be assigned code 71 or 72 irrespective of whether he/she is engaged in any other 'economic' or 'non-economic' activity. - (c) unpaid apprentices will be treated as 'students' while paid apprentices will be treated as employees. - (d) persons under 'paid lay-off' will be considered 'employed' and those under 'unpaid lay off'

-as 'unemployed' if they are seeking and/or available for work.

-(e) 'free collection for sale' will be treated as self-employment.
-If the products collected relate to agricultural sector (even if the products collected are not for sale but for household consumption) the NIC-98 tabulation category will be 'A' and for other goods like rag, waste paper, tins, etc., the NIC-98 tabulation category will be 'G'.

-5.4.19 Column (13): NIC-98 code (2 digits): For persons categorised as 'working' i.e., those with status codes 11-72 in column (12), NIC-98 code (2 digits) corresponding to the activity status recorded in column (12) will be entered in column (13).
+After thus determining the current weekly activity status of a household member, the appropriate 2-digit status code will be recorded in column (12). - 4.4.19 The following points may be noted while assigning the activity status to a person - (a) a person found to be engaged in domestic duties should not be categorised 'engaged in domestic duties' (code 92) if the person reports that he/she has also been available for work concurrently. - (b) a person engaged in regular wage/salaried employment but currently not at work, will be assigned code 71 or 72 irrespective of whether he/she is engaged in any other 'economic' or 'non-economic' activity. - (c) unpaid apprentices will be treated as 'students' while paid apprentices will be treated as employees. - (d) persons under 'paid lay-off' will be considered 'employed' and those under 'unpaid lay off' as 'unemployed' if they are seeking and/or available for work. - (e) 'free collection for sale' will be treated as self-employment.
+If the products collected relate to agricultural sector (even if the products collected are not for sale but for household consumption) the NIC-98 tabulation category will be 'A' and for other goods like rag, waste paper, tins, etc., the NIC-98 tabulation category will be 'G'. - 4.4.20 Column (13): NIC-98 code (2 digits): For persons categorised as 'working' i.e., those with status codes 11-72 in column (12), NIC-98 code (2 digits) corresponding to the activity status recorded in column (12) will be entered in column (13).

-5.4.20 Activity Status: Some Important Clarifications
+4.4.21 Activity Status: Some Important Clarifications